aeternity/aeternity/docs/docker.md

 ## Testnet

-The minimal configuration to join the testnet needs a list of seed peers and network identifier:
+The minimal configuration to join the testnet needs a list of seed peers, network identifier and block reward beneficiary (with number of shares):

 ```yaml
 ---